-Third, this microstructural control provides a way to "import" material into the final product, in ways that can be accidental or deliberate.
-Examples of accidental cases include situations in which some toxic material in the cause delivers toxic material to the effect.
-Examples of this include radioactive materials that enter the food supply, moving from atomic constituents of food product to the organisms that ingest it.18 While these cases involve accidental contamination, the same control can be used intentionally to move material to a particular location.
+Third, this microstructural control provides a way to "import" material into the final product in ways that can be accidental or deliberate.
+Accidental cases include situations in which some toxic material in the cause delivers toxic material to the effect.
+For example, radioactive materials can enter into the constituents of food products, which are then incorporated into the organism's that ingest them.24 While these cases involve accidental contamination, the same control can be used intentionally to move material to a particular location.
 This is exploited in some forms of drug delivery in which drugs are incorporated into materials that are then assimilated by particular areas of the body.
 If these drugs are toxic, they can destroy the specific cells that engulf them (which is valuable in cancer treatments).
 Some of these delivery methods are said to implement a "Trojan horse" approach, as products that are normally welcomed into various cells of the body are loaded with various drugs, allowing them to be smuggled into the cell.

 Finally, microstructural control can also be used to get information about a cause by studying its effect.
 The fact that cause and effect share microstructure means that there are physical "traces" of the cause in the effect such that studying the latter provides information about the former.
-For example, studying the materials that a statue is made of can identify the region in which it was created or where the materials were sourced.
-Additionally, radiocarbon dating can be used to date the time period of the cause and when it produced the effect, as is done with various archeological finds, including artifacts and fossils.
-Of course, other features of an effect, besides its microstructure, can reveal information about its cause.
-A sculptor might have special carving technique that is used to identify their pieces.
-These features are likely to provide different types of information about the causal process-one about the craftsman and the other about their materials.
+For example, studying the materials that a statue is made of can identify the region in which it